awsdocs/aws-cloud-map-developer-guide/doc_source/access-control-overview.md

 ## Understanding Resource Ownership<a name="access-control-owner"></a>

 An AWS account owns the resources that are created in the account, regardless of who created the resources\.
-Specifically, the resource owner is the AWS account of the principal entity \(that is, the root account, an IAM user, or an IAM role\) that authenticates the resource creation request\.
+Specifically, the resource owner is the AWS account of the principal entity \(that is, the root user account, an IAM user, or an IAM role\) that authenticates the resource creation request\.

 The following examples illustrate how this works:
-+ If you use the root account credentials of your AWS account to create an HTTP namespace, your AWS account is the owner of the resource\.
++ If you use the root user account credentials of your AWS account to create an HTTP namespace, your AWS account is the owner of the resource\.
 + If you create an IAM user in your AWS account and grant permissions to create an HTTP namespace to that user, the user can create an HTTP namespace\.
 However, your AWS account, to which the user belongs, owns the HTTP namespace resource\.
 + If you create an IAM role in your AWS account with permissions to create an HTTP namespace, anyone who can assume the role can create an HTTP namespace\.
 Your AWS account, to which the role belongs, owns the HTTP namespace resource\.